 Day Trip to Venice (optional)

-Hiking tour in the Dolomites
+Hiking tour – Panoramic Views of the Dolomites

 “The Dolomites display unparalleled geological, botanical and scenic qualities, which make them stand out among all the mountain ranges of the world.
 They especially stressed the variety of herbs and flowers that can be found here.
 The Dolomites feature over 2,400 types of plant and an extended Nature Reserve and National Park area (a total of approx. 142,000 ha).”

-You will have an oportunity to discover the beauty of the Dolomites on a hiking tour in the mountains.
+You will have an opportunity to discover the beauty of the Dolomites on a hiking tour in the mountains.
 Even if your fitness level is not too high you will be able to enjoy the tour.